php-fig/fig-standards/proposed/http-factory/http-factory.md

 to difficulty when needing to create new HTTP objects within components that are not tied to a specific implementation of PSR-7.

-The interfaces described in this document describe methods by which PSR-7 objects can be instantiated.
+The interfaces outlined in this document describe methods by which PSR-7 objects can be instantiated.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",